 The paper adds to a ever growing body of evidence; “that young people with mental health disorders, cognitive disabilities and complex needs are disproportionately and quite inappropriately processed, governed and regulated by systems of control, rather than care and are excessively criminalised in the absence of community-based education, health and welfare services.
 Moreover, repeated contact with youth justice systems can impose devastating, long-term impacts on individuals, families and communities by creating and compounding complex needs and embedding this vulnerable population within the apparatus of punishment.
 This is, of course, ultimately contingent on a social class and the material resources available to young people and their families.
 For the poor and dispossessed, and especially for indigenous people and the young people of Australia, too often imprisonment becomes the norm in lieu of community-based support services that are increasingly reserved for those who are able to purchase them.
 Such unnecessary cruel and unusual punishment is not justice.
 It is criminal.”

-ABOLITION OF THE PUNITIVE APPROACH TO YOUTH JUSTICE
+ABOLITION OF A PUNITIVE APPROACH TO YOUTH JUSTICE

 There is abundant evidence before the Royal Commission that the present system of juvenile detention in the Northern Territory has failed.
 It has failed not only the youth that have had the misfortune to experience it, but it has also failed the community.
 The Northern Territory Royal Commission has had the very significant benefit of hearing from esteemed experts who have written about, reported upon, studied, and have decades of experience in not only the Northern Territory juvenile justice system, but juvenile justice systems around the country and internationally, experts such as Pat Anderson OAM, Professor Muriel Bamblet, Dr Olga Havnen, Professor Keith Hamburger, Professor John Boulton, Professor Eileen Baldry, Aboriginal Elder Marius Puruntatameri and Dr James Fitzpatrick.